tianshang486/mysql/intl.en-US/User Guide/Recovery/Restore MySQL databases or tables.md

 7. Click **OK**.
 The restoration starts.

-    **Note:** If you chose to restore a **New Instance**, the instance purchase page is displayed.
+    **Note:** If you chose to restore a new instance, the instance purchase page is displayed.
 After you complete the payment, the restoration starts.